Zeioth/power-rules-daemon/README.md

 - Install the program with: `cargo install power-rules-daemon`
 - Copy the service (the user can enable it / start it himself).
-- Add the program `power-profiles-daemon`.
+- Add the program `power-profiles-daemon` as dependency.

 ## TODOS
 - Implement proper log files support.